Cold calling and the Complex Sale

-I was somewhat shocked to find out that my 14-year-old daughter had searched YouTube recently for any mention of her dear old dad.
+I was surprised to find out that my 14-year-old daughter searched YouTube for any mention of her dear old dad.
 She stumbled across a video that included a recent mention of my book, Lead Generation for the Complex Sale.
-(Isn’t it just amazing how easy it is in today’s world for our children to get the goods on their parents?
-It’s something that my generation will never quite adjust to.)
-But, excuse me, I’m digressing.
+(Isn’t it just amazing how easy it is in today’s world for our children to get the goods on their parents?)

-His point is that we need to start thinking like our buyers.
+His point is that we need to start thinking from our buyers perspective.

 As Gorman says, “We need to think about being on top of mind.”
 On the ball.
 With it.
 Generating leads based on conversations that matter – conversations that are intellectual.
 Conversations that go beyond the next three months.

 Watch the video on YouTube: It’s worth 8 minutes of your time, and I promise, I’m not just saying that because he mentions my book!
 Let me know what you think.